i30/wp-scratch/README.md

 [![Latest Unstable Version](https://poser.pugx.org/i30/wp-scratch/v/unstable)](https://packagist.org/packages/i30/wp-scratch)
 [![License](https://poser.pugx.org/i30/wp-scratch/license)](https://packagist.org/packages/i30/wp-scratch)

-A WordPress project from scratch.
+A scalable WordPress project from scratch.
+Easy to deploy!

-While working with WordPress, I feel unease to config virtual hosts, config a brand new WordPress installation, copy essential plugins for each new project again and again.
+While working with WordPress, i feel unease to config virtual hosts, set up brand new WordPress installations, copy essential plugins... for each new project again and again.

-Basically, you can separate static contents, databases, back-end and front-end into smaller servers.
-All of them use a same WordPress installation, this is really helpful in term of performance and maintainability.
-You can move your servers around or set up load balancing easily.
+With this, you can proxy static contents, databases, back-end and front-end into smaller servers.
+All of them use a same WordPress installation, it's really helpful in term of performance and maintainability.
+Moving your servers around or setting up load balancing becomes easier.

 ## Requirements